Member | Established: 1943 | Associate since 2019

 SMO 4: Code of Ethics for Professional Accountants

 The CCPPE has established a Legislation, Investigation, Ethics and Professional Practice Committee responsible for monitoring new and amended standards issued by the IESBA and disseminating new information and developments on the standards.
-This is currently done through printed materials and the CCPPE’s website.
-The CCPPE reports that it plans to continue the ongoing adoption of the IESBA Code of Ethics, pending the publication of the Spanish version.
+This is currently done through printed materials and the CCPPE's website.
+The CCPPE reports that it has mechanisms in place to continue the ongoing adoption of the IESBA Code of Ethics, pending the publication of the Spanish version.

 To support the effective implementation of the Code, the CCPPE reports that it raises awareness amongst its members and key stakeholders and includes ethical requirements in its training programs.
 The CCPPE has also developed publications covering ethical matters.

-The CCPPE is also encouraged to include actions/plans in its SMO Action Plan related to promoting the importance of adopting the International Code of Ethics for all professional accountants in the jurisdiction to relevant authorities and stakeholders.
+The CCPPE is encouraged to continuing advocating for the adoption and implementation of the International Code of Ethics for Professional Accountants for all professional accountants in the jurisdiction to relevant authorities and stakeholders.

 Current Status: Review & Improve